ohduran/ohduran.github.io/02reading.md

 I read, then I write.
 This notes aren't sneak peeks at what the book is all about, but what came of my experience with it, without any time constraints.
 You can [read more about my reading process](/of-reading).

-I really hope that you enjoy it, and that you feel part of the conversation.
+I really hope that you enjoy these notes, and that you feel part of the conversation.